renezander030/khoj-wrapper/README.md

 # Khoj Wrapper - Claude 4 for $20/month from your command line

-**Use Claude 4 for just $20 flat from your command line.** This application provides an OpenAI-compatible API wrapper for Khoj, allowing you to access Claude Sonnet 4 and other premium AI models through any OpenAI-compatible client at a fraction of the cost.
+**Use Claude 4 for just $20 flat from your command line.** This cross-platform application provides an OpenAI-compatible API wrapper for Khoj, allowing you to access Claude Sonnet 4 and other premium AI models through any OpenAI-compatible client at a fraction of the cost.

+**Supports Windows, macOS, and Linux** with identical functionality across all platforms.

 ## Key Features

 - **💰 Cost-effective**: Access Claude Sonnet 4 for $20/month flat rate through Khoj
 - **🔌 OpenAI Compatible**: Works with any OpenAI API client (aichat, Continue.dev, etc.)
+- **🏢 Corporate Friendly**: Works seamlessly in corporate environments with proxy support
-- **🖥️ System Tray**: Clean Windows system tray integration with start/stop controls
+- **🖥️ Cross-Platform**: Native system tray integration on Windows, macOS, and Linux
+- **📁 File Support**: Handle file uploads and code diffs for development workflows
-- **🔄 Auto-start**: Configure for Windows startup to run automatically
+- **🔄 Auto-start**: Configure for system startup across all platforms
+- **🌐 CORS Enabled**: Full web client compatibility
 - **📊 Health Monitoring**: Built-in health check endpoint
+- **🎛️ GUI Management**: Web-based conversation and agent management

 ## For Developers